 There is now a limit to the length of time a student may receive a federal Pell grant.
-Students may only receive the Pell grant for 6 semesters as a full-time student or the equivalent, if enrolled less than full-time in a term or 150% of the credits for their program of study.
+Students may only receive the Pell grant for 12 semesters as a full-time student or the equivalent (roughly 6 years), if enrolled less than full-time in a term or 150% of the credits for their program of study.